 Azure Blob Storage

 The Azure Blob storage is a service that provides the ability to store large amounts of unstructured data, such as text or binary data, that can be accessed from anywhere in the world via HTTP or HTTPS.
-This is a low-cost way to store large amounts of data that can then be used may many different services in Azure.
-Blob storage can expose data publicly to the world, or store application data privately.
+This is a low-cost way to store large amounts of data that can then be used in many different Azure services.
+Blob storage can expose data publicly to the world or store application data privately.

 - Introduction to Blob storage

 - Deciding when to use Azure Blobs, Azure Files, or Azure Disks

 - Getting the Latest Azure Storage Explorer Version

 Azure Data Lake Store & Analytics